 One day Fania hears some commotion coming from down the lane.
 Men’s voices are calling to one another.
 They are digging a foundation and working hard in the hot Haitian sun.
 From her neighbors living around her grandmother’s house, Fania learns that an orphanage is being built for 24 orphans, 12 girls and 12 boys.
 She listens as people around her talk about how it will be called “The Village of Hope”, and how the kids who live there will be loved and cared for by mama’s.
 Fania’s heart sings, because she longs for the hugs of her own mother.
 And for the first time in a long time, Fania has hope that maybe she and her sister will be OK.

 Because of what we’ve seen in the area surrounding our staff and teams house in the Grand Anse River valley in Haiti, we understand how many orphaned kids are at risk to fall victims of slavery, trafficking, homelessness, and starvation.
 And since New Life for Haiti has chosen to “take one place and make it better”, we’re committed to these kids, and we’re not going to leave them alone.
-Because of that, last year New Life for Haiti committed to building the Village of Hope and raised the funds at our annual Gala to construct the buildings.
-Now we’re looking for partners who will come alongside us and make this a reality for the 24 orphans who will live there.
-To do that we still need more food, trained “Mamas” to care for them, to finish the school building, and the construction of bathrooms with showers and toilets.
+Because of that, in 2018 New Life for Haiti committed to building the Village of Hope and raised the funds at our annual Gala to construct the buildings.
+Now we’re looking for partners who will come alongside us and care for the 21 orphans who live there.
+To do that we need food, more training “Mamas” who care for them, to finish the school building, and to hire a social worker on staff.

-And most of all, we need heroes – people who will partner with us and contribute to making a difference in the lives of 24 children.
-We need people who will keep dreams alive for children with no other possibility of thriving and survival in a place that offers no hope for orphans.
+Most of all, we need heroes – people who will partner with us and contribute to making a difference in the lives of 21 children.
+We need people who will keep dreams alive for children with no other possibility of thriving and survival in a place that offers no hope for kids like these.

 YOU can make a difference.
 You can show kids like Fania that they are seen and not forgotten.
-There is hope, and a whole Village of Hope waiting for Fania and her sister, right in their own community, to live a happy, restored life in a family atmosphere raised by loving Christian adults.
+There is hope, and a whole Village of Hope waiting for Fania, right in her own community, to live a happy, restored life in a family atmosphere raised by loving Christian adults.

-Please join New Life for Haiti in the fight to keep these children’s dreams alive by creating a permanent and loving home for 24 children in the Grand Anse River valley.
-Doing so will ensure that the orphanage can open with everything needed to give Fania and kids like her the best possible chance of a healthy, happy, normal childhood where they can dream of future that God has planned for them.
+Please join New Life for Haiti in the fight to keep these children’s dreams alive by supporting a permanent and loving home for 21 children in the Grand Anse River valley.
+Doing so will ensure that the Village of Hope has everything needed to give Fania and kids like her the best possible chance of a healthy, happy, normal childhood where they can dream of future that God has planned for them.
 We can’t do it without food to feed them.
 We can’t do it without ensuring them medical care.
 We can’t do it without providing a school and education for them.
 Without these things, their lives won’t be completely changed.
 And without YOU, their lives will remain without hope.
-We won’t rest until the Village of Hope orphanage is built and welcomes 24 orphans into its doors, giving many of them hope for the first time in their little lives.
-Be an advocate for orphans today and click on the link to donate.
+We won’t rest until the Village of Hope is fully funded and the 21 children in our care have everything they need, giving many of them hope for the first time in their little lives.
+Be an advocate for children today and click on the link to donate.
 We promise you won’t regret being a hero in the life of one of these kids.